sbb-design-systems/sbb-angular/README.md

 ## Running the app

-You can run the app with the following command:
+You can run the app with the following command

 ```
 yarn run start
 ```

-To run the `journey-maps` examples, you need to provide the API key as well:
+To run the `journey-maps` examples, you need to provide the API key as well

 ```
 JM_API_KEY=<YOUR-API-KEY> yarn run start